 Rainwater, stormwater, and snowmelt drainage are vital considerations when planning out a building’s plumbing.

 Plumbing engineers help keep the structure free from water damage and flooding.
-They draw up containment ways and processes to handle stormwater which will not subject the outer environment to undue stress.
+They design ways to handle stormwater which will not subject the outer environment to undue stress.
 For instance, they’re responsible for ensuring that municipal drainage systems are not strained by the release of too much water at once from a building’s plumbing.

 - Domestic Hot Water